This is what doomed Elon Musk's Twitter deal - KESQ

 Since the West hit Russia with bruising sanctions following its invasion of Ukraine, a frightening question has loomed: What if Russia turns off gas to Europe, a nightmare scenario that would place huge strain on the region’s economy?

-That possibility looms large as maintenance of the Nord Stream 1 pipeline from Russia to Germany begins on Monday.
+That possibility is the subject of fresh hand-wringing as maintenance of the Nord Stream 1 pipeline from Russia to Germany begins on Monday.
 Officials and market watchers have expressed concerns about whether gas flows will restart once the repair period concludes in 10 days.

 “While this used to be a routine procedure that hardly attracted any attention, it is feared this time that Russia will not resume gas shipments afterwards,” Commerzbank analysts said in a note to clients.